dannyallport-cain/ai_certify/README.md

 ---

-**Fire Certify** - Streamlining fire safety compliance, one certificate at a time. 🔥🛡️
+**AI Certifi** - Streamlining fire safety compliance, one certificate at a time. 🔥🛡️
 3. Follow the Vercel deployment process, which will guide you through setting up your project.

 ### Add environment variables